ddealmei/PoC-PARASITE---CCS21/README.md

 # Proof of Concept attack on SRP

+This repository contains various proofs of concept of our attack on the OpenSSL big number modular exponentiation as used in SRP (Secure Remote Password).
+Since OpenSSL's implementation is used by several project and standard libraries, many projects are affected, as demonstrated by the few examples outlined in this repository.

+Regardless of the project, as long as they use an unpatched version of OpenSSL without fixing the issue, the vulnerability can be exploited similarly.

-This repository contains a proof of concept of an attack on the OpenSSL implementation of SRP (Secure Remote Password).
-We recall that, within SRP, a password (a shared secret of low entrpy) is involved into the ephemeral key generation process.
+We recall that, within SRP, a password (a shared secret of low entropy) is involved into the ephemeral key generation process.
 By design, SRP resists offline dictionary attacks.
 However, we show that such attacks are still possible to recover the used password efficiently, by exploiting some data leakage during an insecure modular exponentiation.

-The call tree of our attack is the following:

-	* SRP_Calc_client_key: crypto/srp/srp_lib.c
-		* BN_mod_exp:  crypto/bn/bn_exp.c
-			* BN_mod_exp_mont_word:  crypto/bn/bn_exp.c

-Roughly speaking, the vulnerability is caused by the nature non constant-time of the function `BN_mod_exp_mont_word`.
+Roughly speaking, the vulnerability is caused by the non constant-time nature of the function `BN_mod_exp_mont_word`.
-The attack was tested on OpenSSL 1.1.1h, but should work on other versions too.
+The attack was tested on OpenSSL 1.1.1h, but should work on other versions up to OpenSSL 1.1.1i included.

 ## Repository layout

-* PoC_material: contains all the materials to be used to build the docker
-* shared_folder: is shared between the docker and the host, making it easier to transmit files.
-Namely, it contains a sample of the data we were able to extract during our experiment.
+Each directory contains a PoC on a different project as indicated by the name.
+For each PoC, we designed a Dockerfile to setup the required environment (namely, get the vulnerable version of the target and meet all required dependencies).
+Also the core attack is the same, we add to tweak some parameters from one project to another because they did not always support all groups and sometimes differ from the SRP standard implementation.

+* PoC_OpenSSL: contains the original attack, on OpenSSL implementation of SRP
+* PoC_PySRP: contains the attack on the python package pysrp, used in various projects including a ProtonMail client

+Each repository contains instructions to be able to reproduce the attack.
+PoC_OpenSSL contains more information about the attack, since the vulnerability comes from this implementation.

 ## Core idea of the attack

 During the *Key commitment* part of SRP, the client computes the verifier *v = g^x mod p*, where *x* is directly related to the password (`x = H(salt, H(id:pwd))`).
-This operation is performed in `SRP_Calc_client_key_ex`, through a call to `BN_mod_exp`.
+OpenSSL performs this operation in `SRP_Calc_client_key_ex`, through a call to `BN_mod_exp`.

 Due to a lack of constant-time flags and the use of small base in SRP, the modular exponentiation method `BN_mod_exp` calls `BN_mod_exp_mont_word`.